NTheuws/linorobot2_software/README.md

 You can skip the next step (Host Machine - RVIZ Configurations) since this package already contains the same RVIZ configurations to visualize the robot.

 ### 3. Host Machine - RVIZ Configurations
+Make sure to download this on the host machine and not the robot computer.
+This package has been separated to minimize the installation required on the robot computer.
+The use of RZIV is te be able to visualize the robot and it's surroundings while the map is being created.
+This can also later be used to initialize/send goal poses to the robot to enable it
 Install [linorobot2_viz](https://github.com/linorobot/linorobot2_viz) package to visualize the robot remotely specifically when creating a map or initializing/sending goal poses to the robot.
 The package has been separated to minimize the installation required if you're not using the simulation tools on the host machine.

     cd <host_machine_ws>